tjohnston-softdev/worklink-database/data-dict.md

 ## FearPhobia

 This table stores a hard-coded list of fears and phobias that support workers can select to display on their profile.
+When searching for support workers, these fears and phobias can be included as criteria.

 This version of the database contains the top 20 most common phobias as listed by [FearOf.net](https://www.fearof.net/).

 *COLUMNS*